AndrewRoyCreative/galleryOne-vite/README.md

 # Gallery One

 Gallery One is a UI/UX project that I created when taking the Google UX Certificate program in 2021.
-The challenge prompt was to create a website for an underpresented community.
+The challenge prompt was to create a website for an underrepresented community.
 I decided to create an Art Gallery that focuses on Native America Art.

 I have learned a lot since then and decided to update the design as well as the Figma project to include new autolayouts, style guides, wireframes and prototypes.
 I decided to try building this project out with React, Tailwind